nadeemabdulhamid/csc101-demo-repo-fall2024/cs.md

 ## Why study computer science?

-- It's cool
+- I like making apps that work!
+It's fun and you feel so accomplished.

 ## What skills/tools/attitudes/knowledge/competencies will help you succeed in computer science?

-- My beautiful laptop
+- Prior skills from AP CSP and having my laptop in class!